mbpeterson70/padm_project_peterson_appel/README.md

 ## Assumptions for our PDDL Domain

 We first assumed that there were only three objects that we needed to consider - the sugar, the spam, and the drawer handles.
 The gripper was not thought of as a an object because we assumed that the location of the gripper would be known at all times and the gripper itself would not be moved around by anything and would act as the vehicle for the other objects to move.
 Additionally, we assume that the gripper can only grab one of the objects at a time; for example, if the gripper is holding the sugar, it is not able to grab the spam until the sugar has been release.
+The location aspect of the domain was covered by three different predicates:

+on-burner ?i, in-drawer ?i, and on-counter ?i

+where the ?i denotes an item type object (spam or sugar).